 We live in a society swamped with images, where high value is placed on physical appearance and an association between attractiveness and youth, particularly for women.
-Flesh after Fifty will explore and challenge negative stereotypes of aging whilst celebrating and promoting positive images of older women through art.
+Flesh after Fifty will explore and challenge negative stereotypes of aging while celebrating and promoting positive images of older women through art.

 Australian artists have a history of photographing, painting and sculpting the female form, mostly by and for men whose interest in exploring youth, vulnerability and beauty has dominated the images we recognise.
 The way in which artists portray older women often reflects public attitudes.
 Images of older women have changed over the last century as fashion, community, politics and society have changed.
 Much of the time, images of older women are absent altogether.
-Some artists, however, are able to rise above fashion and convention to externalise personal desires and aspirations that challenge preconceived perceptions and expectations.
+Some artists, however, are able to rise above fashion and convention to externalise personal desires and aspirations that challenge received perceptions and expectations.

 Professor Martha Hickey

 is a clinical psychologist and gynaecologist.
 She is Professor of Obstetrics and Gynaecology at the University of Melbourne, Director of Gynaecology Research Centre at the Royal Women’s Hospital, Head of Menopause Service at the Women’s and Visiting Professor at Harvard University.

 Her research and clinical work are focused on healthy ageing in women, including both physical and emotional health.
 She conceived this project out of concern that the message to younger women about menopause ageing was almost exclusively negative and did not reflect the capability, diversity and achievements of older women.